ggruszczynski/CFDPython/lab2_explicit_implicit_and_advection_1D/Homework.md

-# Homework
+# Homework - CFD

-We are going to solve the diffusion (heat) equation on the next lab.
+We are going to solve the diffusion (heat) equation on the next CFD lab.

 There is a couple of YouTube videos (from 3Blue1Brown channel) with an excellent visualisation of the underlaying physics.